-10.4 Policies
+9.4 Policies

-Policy 10-1: Responsibilities for natural hazard^ management
+Policy 9-1: Responsibilities for natural hazard^ management

-In accordance with s62(1)(i) RMA, local authority^ responsibilities for natural hazard^ management in the Region are as follows:
+In accordance with s62(1)(i) RMA, local authority[^] responsibilities for natural hazard[^] management in the Region are as follows:

-- (a) The Regional Council and Territorial Authorities[^] must be jointly responsible for: - (i) raising public awareness of the risks of natural hazards^ through education, including information about what natural hazards^ exist in the Region, what people can do to minimise their own level of risk, and what help is available. - (b) The Regional Council must be responsible for: - (i) developing objectives and policies for Region-wide management of activities for the purpose of avoiding or mitigating natural hazards^ - (ii) developing specific objectives, policies and methods (including $rules^{\wedge}$) for the control of: - (A) all land use activities in the coastal marine area, - (B) erosion protection works that cross or adjoin mean high water springs, - (C) all land[^] use activities in the beds[^] of rivers[^] and lakes[^], for the purpose of avoiding or mitigating natural hazards[^], and - (iii) taking the lead role in collecting, analysing and storing regional natural hazard[^] information and communicating this information to Territorial Authorities[^]. - (c) Territorial Authorities^ must be responsible for: - (i) developing objectives, policies and methods (including rules^) for the control of the use of land^ to avoid or mitigate natural hazards^ in all areas and for all activities except those areas and activities described in (b)(ii) above, and - (ii) identifying floodways (as shown in Schedule I1) and other areas known to be inundated by a 0.5% annual exceedance probability (AEP) flood event on planning maps in district plans^, and controlling land^ use activities in these areas in accordance with Policies 10-2 and 10-4.
+- (a) The Regional Council and Territorial Authorities[^] must be jointly responsible for: - (i) raising public awareness of the risks of natural hazards[^] through education, including information about what natural hazards[^] exist in the Region, what people can do to minimise their own level of risk, and what help is available. - (b) The Regional Council must be responsible for: - developing objectives and policies for Region-wide management of activities for the purpose of avoiding or mitigating natural hazards^, - (ii) developing specific objectives, policies and methods (including rules^) for the control of: - (A) all land[^] use activities in the coastal marine area[^], - (B) erosion protection works that cross or adjoin mean high water springs, - (C) all land use activities in the beds of rivers and lakes, for the purpose of avoiding or mitigating natural hazards^, and

+- (iii) taking the lead role in collecting, analysing and storing regional natural hazard^ information and communicating this information to Territorial Authorities^. - (c) Territorial Authorities[^] must be responsible for: - developing objectives, policies and methods (including rules^) for the control of the use of land[^] to avoid or mitigate natural hazards^ in all areas and for all activities except those areas and activities described in (b)(ii) above, and - (ii) identifying floodways (as shown in Schedule J1) and other areas known to be inundated by a 0.5% annual exceedance probability (AEP) flood event2 on planning maps in district plans^, and controlling land^ use activities in these areas in accordance with Policies 9-2 and 9-3.

-Schedule I is not a component of Part I - the Regional Policy Statement.
+Schedule J is not a component of Part I - the Regional Policy Statement.
 It is a component of Part II - the Regional Plan.
+Flood event does not include the effects of stormwater which are managed by Territorial Authorities^ under different criteria including engineering, subdivision and design standards/manuals

-Policy 10-2: Development in areas prone to flooding
+Policy 9-2: Development in areas prone to flooding

-- (a) The Regional Council and Territorial Authorities^ must not allow the establishment of any new structure^ or activity, or any increase in the scale of any existing structure^ or activity, within a floodway mapped in Schedule I unless: - (i) there is a functional necessity to locate the structure^ or activity within such an area, and - (ii) the structure^ or activity is designed so that the adverse effects^of a 0.5% annual exceedance probability (AEP) (1 in 200 year) flood event on it are avoided or mitigated, and - (iii) the structure^ or activity is designed so that adverse effects^ on the environment^, including the functioning of the floodway, arising from the structure^ or activity during a flood event are avoided or mitigated, in which case the structure^ or activity may be allowed.
+- (a) The Regional Council and Territorial Authorities[^] must not allow the establishment of any new structure[^] or activity, or any increase in the scale of any existing structure[^] or activity, within a floodway^{} mapped in Schedule J unless: - (i) there is a functional necessity to locate the structure^ or activity within such an area, and - the structure[^] or activity is designed so that the adverse effects[^] of a 0.5% annual exceedance probability (AEP) (1 in 200 year) flood event2 on it are avoided or mitigated, and - (iii) the structure[^] or activity is designed so that adverse effects[^] on the environment[^], including the functioning of the floodway, arising from the structure[^] or activity during a flood event2 are avoided or mitigated, in which case the structure^ or activity may be allowed.

-- (b) Outside of a floodway mapped in Schedule I the Regional Council and Territorial Authorities^ must not allow the establishment of any new structure^ or activity, or an increase in the scale of any existing structure^ or activity, within an area that is likely to be inundated in a 0.5% AEP (1 in 200 year) flood event unless: - (i) flood hazard avoidance is achieved or the 0.5% AEP (1 in 200 year) flood hazard is mitigated, or - (ii) the structure or activity is on production land, or - (iii) there is a functional necessity to locate the structure^ or activity within such an area and the structure^ or activity complies with Policy 10-2(a)(ii) and (iii), in any of which cases the structure^ or activity may be allowed.
+- (b) Outside of a floodway mapped in Schedule J the Regional Council and Territorial Authorities^ must not allow the establishment of any new structure^ or activity, or an increase in the scale of any existing structure^ or activity, within an area which would be inundated in a 0.5% AEP (1 in 200 year) flood event2 unless: - (i) flood hazard avoidance^{} is achieved or the 0.5% AEP (1 in 200 year) flood hazard is mitigated, or - (ii) the non-habitable structure^ or activity is on production land^, or - (iii) there is a functional necessity to locate the structure^ or activity within such an area, in any of which cases the structure^ or activity may be allowed.